Georgios Konstantinos Vouris: National Observatory of Athens

-The foundation ceremony was on June 26, 1842.
+The foundation ceremony was on 26 June 1842.
 In a notable speech Georgios discussed Meton of Athens and his astronomical observatory that was in the same city over 2200 years before.
 The observatory was fully operational by 1846 and Georgios was the first director.
 He continued his scientific work in the field of astrophysics, astronomy, and geodesy.
 His articles were periodically published in Astronomische Nachrichten.
 He became internationally renowned in the field of astronomy.

 The astronomer also did not publish several works.
 Some of the works included a catalog for the complete determination of 1000 stars peculiar to Greece and the position of the Athens Observatory.
 Georgios continued his scientific work.
 He determined the geographic coordinates of the Observatory, which formed the basis for the mapping of Greece.
 He also published a five-volume, complete system of mathematics under the title Mathematical Series.
 He did significant research on the movement of Sirius, Neptune, and Mars.
 He made specific observations of Mars with the Athens Meridian Circle.
 His research was used by American astronomer James Melville Gilliss.

-Later Life Return to Austria
+Later life and return to Austria

-By the early 1850s, the popularity of the National Observatory of Athens declined the young Greek state was unstable and the National Observatory of Athens did not receive the funding it required.
+By the early 1850s, the popularity of the National Observatory of Athens declined, the young Greek state was unstable, and the National Observatory of Athens did not receive the funding it required.
 Georgios had conflicting views with the leaders of the University of Athens and Ministry of Education.
 Vouris fell ill in 1855, he decided to leave the National Observatory of Athens and return to Vienna.
 He was replaced by Ioannis Papadakis.
 Papadakis was the interim director for a short period of time and was replaced by Johann Friedrich Julius Schmidt.

 Back in Vienna Georgios focused the remainder of his life on research.
 He continued writing and publishing articles in the field of astronomy.
 He was one of the most important Greek astronomers since antiquity.
 He published his Memoirs of the Athenian Observatory (Memoiren der Athenienser Sternwarte).
 He continued his research and made significant contributions to number theory, calculus, and probability theory.
 He significantly contributed to mathematics, physics, and astronomy.
-He died at the age of 57 on July 16, 1860.
+He died at the age of 57 on 16 July 1860.
 His unpublished work and library were sold to the observatory.
 His library consisted of 663 books and manuscripts and his unpublished works.